akumar1807/Controls_SeDriCa/README.md

-# SeDriCa - Controls Subsystem Onboarding 🏎️💨
+# SeDriCa - Controls Subsystem 🏎️💨

 Welcome to the Controls Subsystem!
 Our mission is to make the car follow the fastest possible path with precision, stability, and aggression.
 This is where the magic happens—turning a planned trajectory into real-world motion by commanding the steering and throttle.

-This guide will walk you through the core concepts, our software stack, and your first steps to becoming a controls wizard.
+This guide will walk you through the core concepts and our software stack.
 Let's get started!

 ## Table of Contents
 1. [The Big Picture: How Our Car Thinks](#the-big-picture-how-our-car-thinks)